emberjs/website/source/blog/2018-12-07-the-ember-times-issue-76.md

 Be kind,

-Chris Ng, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Jessica Jordan, Amy Lam the crowd and the Learning Team